August 9, 2009

 The real reason I find Blanchard and Lawrence's theory so problematic is another one.

-What this theory says is that these men are suffering from "erotic target location errors”.
+What this theory says is that these men (or transsexual women, if they identify as such) are suffering from "erotic target location errors”.
 They are supposed to feel desire for the women out there.
 Instead they internalize the object of desire.
 They want to become that woman.

-The narrative here is that the autogynephiliac is really a normal heterosexual man that would -- under normal circumstances -- go out and find a woman to desire.
+The narrative here is that the "autogynephiliac" is really a heterosexual man that would -- under normal circumstances -- go out and find a woman to desire.
 But, because of some error (being that biochemical or psychological) he has "malfunctioned".

 His sexual desire (or, as Lawrence expands: his erotic-romantic orientation, which also includes other forms of pair-bonding) is channeled inwards instead of outwards.